-I’m excited to be collaborating withMacKenzie-Childsthis fall to display their new Halloween decor’ in our Vermont home.
-I was so impressed with their Easter decor’ that I was thrilled for the opportunity to work with them again this Halloween.
+I’m excited to collaborate with MacKenzie-Childs this fall to display their new Halloween decor in our Vermont home.
+I was so impressed with their Easter decor that I was thrilled to have the opportunity to work with them again this Halloween.

 I used the leaves I gathered hiking to accentuate the mantel and table in our dining room.
-The leaves add color and warmth along with a natural fall vibe.
+The leaves add color and warmth, along with a natural fall vibe.

 MacKenzie-Childs pumpkins are so beautiful with their checkered black and white trademark style and brilliant color patterns.

-Here I added a couple of eyeballs to the mantel that I found thrifting on my way back to Vermont from Maine.
+Here, I added a couple of eyeballs to the mantel that I found thrifting on my way back to Vermont from Maine.
 I just couldn’t resist these cuties!

 And of course, Ella has to pop in to say hello…

-We both just adored these MacKenzie-Childscrows:) Aren’t they so fun for Halloween?
+We both just adored these MacKenzie-Childs crows:) Aren’t they so fun for Halloween?
 But I will definitely use these through to Thanksgiving.
 They are super cute and really high quality!

 I took a few of the extra leaves and added them into some wooden bowls that I picked up thrifting for $6 apiece.
-Along with Antique Candle Co.’s Apple Cider Candle on a coffee table, both adding equivocally as fall decor essentials.

 These crows are just the cutest.
 The gangly legs and tails in the air look like they are coming in for a landing on the table.

-I’m so glad you dropped by today friend, and if you are new to my blog, welcome!
-I’m so glad you came to visit us here today at our Vermont home.
-Please join me as a regular here at Dabbling & Decorating by signing up for my newsletter below and never miss an update!
+I’m so glad you dropped by, and if you are new to my blog, welcome!
+I hope you enjoyed your visit with us here today at our Home in Vermont.

 Be sure to check out our Home in Coastal Maine, where we spend summers and weekends when we are craving a walk on the beach or a visit with old friends.